nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * The `Logic` component uses the `Parser` class to parse the user command.
 * The `Command` object created from the 'Parser' class is executed by the `LogicManager`.
 * The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
-* The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+* The result of the command execution is encapsulated as a `CommandResult` object, which is passed back to the `Ui`.
 ```

 **Purpose of `CliSyntax`**